Multi-tenancy for Cortex Agents

 4. The row access policy on the table evaluates the session attributes and filters rows accordingly.

-To configure the properties in the variables block in the agent:run API, use the following parameters:
+To configure session attributes in the variables block in the agent:run API, use the following parameter:

 Configure variables in agent:run